Accredited training

 Specialise in a rewarding field that helps families navigate life's most challenging transitions.

-This nationally accredited course will prepare you to practice as a Family Dispute Resolution Practitioner (FDRP).
+This nationally accredited course will prepare you to practice as a family dispute resolution practitioner.
 You'll gain the knowledge, skills, and competence needed to work effectively within the Australian family law framework.

 This is more than just a qualification; it's a pathway to becoming an expert in helping families and children find a peaceful way forward.
-As a Registered Training Organisation with a history of over 75 years of service, our facilitators are not just trainers—they are active practitioners who bring real-world, clinical insights to every class.
+As a Registered Training Organisation with a history of over 75 years of service, we have facilitators who are not just trainers - they are active practitioners who bring real-world, clinical insights to every class.

 Career opportunities and professional recognition